 The "United in Christ" messaging, accompanied by an image of the head of the Phoenix Police Department bowing her head in prayer, doesn't exactly make the department appear to be one whose officers would treat all citizens equally — especially not after 97 current and former Phoenix police officers were found to have shared racist and Islamophobic posts on Facebook.

-In June, hundreds of Facebook posts made by Phoenix police officers were published in a database created by the Plain View Project in an effort to catalog bigotry and racism among police officers nationwide.
+Facebook posts made by Phoenix police officers were published in a database created by the Plain View Project in an effort to catalog bigotry and racism among police officers nationwide.
 The posts show Phoenix police officers frequently referred to black people as "thugs," called for violence against protesters, denounced Muslims as rapists, and joked about refusing to help citizens who criticized the police.

 Several current Phoenix police officers demonstrated an intolerance toward Muslims in their social media posts, including David Pallas and Clinton Swick, each veteran police officers who have worked for the department for nearly three decades.
 Pallas shared a photo of a goat captioned, "I don't want to grow up to be abused as a Muslim sex slave" and a photo of the Quran captioned, "How about banning this, it offends me!"